 Unless your spouse, friend or co-worker is trained to detect grammatical errors, handing over your manuscript to them to read won’t give you proper editing.
 Their eyes have not been trained to detect sick sentences, punctuation marks that are illegal occupants and overzealous use of capitalization.

-Another reason why your work is poorly edited is because you did rushed-editing.
+Another reason why your work is poorly edited is that you rushed the editing process.
 Editing is a meticulous activity and you have to give it time to be able to do a good job.
 When you rush it, you skip typos you would have seen if you had given it more time.
-That is why it is never recommended that an editor work on a book when he/she is exhausted.
+That is why it is never recommended that an editor works on a book when he/she is exhausted.
 You need a high sense of alertness.

 For us at ThoroughProof, when we take a client’s manuscript, our target is to make sure that it is thoroughly edited.
-It hurts to see a manuscript that has passed through us still riddled with error, no matter how small.
+It hurts to see a manuscript that has passed through us with errors no matter how small.
 That’s why we always seek adequate time for our double editing which involves at least two pro editors.

 Insisting on Being Your Own Editor

 If you insist on editing your work, even if you are an editor, you are very likely to be blind to some errors in your writing.
-I once saw a good writer and editor I know, complaining on a group I belong on how he can’t see his errors on paper; but can pick other people’s own.
+I once saw a good writer and editor I know, complaining in a group I belong to on how he can’t see his errors on paper, but can pick other people’s own.

-Many writers, business owners, bloggers, authors and preachers publish their beautiful ideas, stories and teachings poorly; but you don’t have to.
-You can have your ideas and stories refined so that it will speak to the target audience effectively and that’s why we are offering you our premium copyediting and proofreading services today.
+Many writers, business owners, bloggers, authors and preachers publish their beautiful ideas, stories and teachings poorly, but you don’t have to.
+You can have your ideas and stories refined so that they will speak to the target audience effectively and that’s why we are offering you our premium copyediting and proofreading services today.
 Get in touch with us to get started.